Icesito68/Port-Windows-11-Poco-X3-pro/README.md

 <summary><strong>Required Tools/Files</strong></summary>
 Human:

-- Understand English, understand how to use twrp and cmd and if you're the one guy who raided our group because you couldn't meet any of these requirements, you can suck a fat one lmao
+- Understand English or Spanish, understand how to use twrp and cmd and if you're the one guy who raided our group because you couldn't meet any of these requirements, you can suck a fat one lmao

 - Functioning brain